healthykitchen101/healthykitchen101.com/vacuum-sealers/reviews/nesco/nesco-vs-12-deluxe.md

 *   Doesn’t come with a chime

-At a brief glance, the elaborate control panel and the hefty size of the Nesco VS-12 alone is already indicative of its potentials.
+At a brief glance, the elaborate control panel and the hefty size of the Nesco VS-12 alone are already indicative of its potential.
 So when we put it to the test in the lab, we weren’t very surprised when the Nesco VS-12 excelled in virtually all categories, from performance to design and usability.

 For a comprehensive overview, feel free to explore our complete test report in this article!